apike/allenpike.com/_posts/2023-12-30-a-bet-on-product.md

 - Month 2: Try new things
 - Month 3: Prepare to return better than I left

 I was not great at doing nothing.
 I did a lot of forest-walk thinking, [reading AI papers](https://allenpike.com/2023/175b-parameter-goldfish-gpt), and completing projects around the house.
-While I didn’t do nothing, I successfully stayed out of my work email and Slack – and got no emergency pages from my team.
+While I didn’t do *nothing*, I successfully stayed out of my work email and Slack – and got no emergency pages from my team.
 Month 1 was a success.

 The “Trying new things” month was glorious.
 I tried new instruments, technologies, fitness routines, restaurants, books, habits, movies, priorities, games, and mindsets.
 Not just things I’d been meaning to try, but stuff outside my comfort zone.
 It was joyous.
 Since that month, I’ve kept up the new mindset and it’s been wonderful.